antonkuz/antonkuz.github.io/_posts/2017-05-12-finalreport.markdown

 ## Approach
 We analyzed 4 combinations of 2 algorithms(FW and Dijkstra's) and 2 technologies (OpenMP and MPI).

 **Floyd-Warshall + OpenMP**.
-Only inner loops are parallelizable, pragma not good for that.
+While working with OpemMP we figured that iterations of the outermost `for` loop in the algorithm were not independent, so not much speed up could be achieved.
+Inner loops were parallel, but OpenMP's overhead for launching a gang of workers would be repeated for each iteration of the outermost loop and the implementation would only got slower.
 <img src="https://github.com/antonkuz/antonkuz.github.io/raw/master/images/fw.png" alt="FW pseudocode" style="width: 400px;"/>

 **Floyd-Warshall + MPI**.
-We analyzed the performance of FLoyd warshall algorithm using openMP and openMPI.
-While working with opemMP we figured that interations of the outermost for loop in the algorithm were not independant hence not much speed up could be achieved.
-Infact using opemMP for the inner loops made it slower because of overhead of launching the workers of the gang.
-We read online about various variants of Floyd warshall algorithm which have been used with openMPI to parallelize it.
-First we worked with an algorithm that just divides the matrix into horizontal blocks with each process taking care of certin rows in the matrix and communicate the results to the processes and finally the master gathering the result.We also analyzed the performance of a technique similar to the fox algorithm for matrix multiplication in which we divide the whole distance matrix into equal sized square chunks and assigned them to each of the processes ([reference code](https://github.com/LopesManuel/MPI-Floyd-Warshall-C)).
-Then two arrays per process are used which contained information about the row and column indexes of the elements which a process owns and is needed by the other processes.
-We then send these elements to the respective processes.
-Which then calculate the new value for their part of the distance matrix and send the updated value the process with Rank 0 then gathers all the small result matrices and populate the final result matrix which contains the result of the Floyd warshall algorithm.
+The first algorithm that we implemented was one that just divides the matrix into horizontal blocks with each process taking care of certain rows in the matrix and communicating the results to other processes and finally the master gathering the result.

+We also analyzed the performance of a technique similar to the fox algorithm for matrix multiplication in which we divide the whole distance matrix into equal sized square chunks and assign them to each of the processes ([reference code](https://github.com/LopesManuel/MPI-Floyd-Warshall-C)).
+In this approach, each process keeps two arrays containing information about the row and column indexes of the elements which the process owns and are needed by the other processes.
+These arrays determine the data that's communicated between processors.
+After exchanging the data, processes calculate new values for their part of the distance matrix and send the updated value to the master process which then gathers all the small result matrices and populates the final result matrix.

 **Dijkstra's + OpenMP**.
 As mentioned before, the end result we needed was closeness centrality scores for all individuals, so we needed shortest path distances for each vertex in a graph.
 Therefore, we applied OpenMP to run the searches in parallel with each other.
 Unlike Floyd-Warshall, there is a lot of implementation details left out in the algorithm pseudocode.